Skip to main content

 Open – Partially Addressed

 In a June 2022 written response, FDA described multiple strategic planning efforts it was undertaking to assess the effectiveness of its overseas offices and to track activities that specifically contribute to drug safety outcomes.
 Of these, FDA provided supporting documentation that it has developed performance measures related to inspections conducted by overseas office staff, which it implemented as of March 2023.
 Specifically, these measures included targets and assessed the contribution of the overseas offices toward helping FDA follow up on prior inspections that identified deficiencies.
 FDA indicated that the Office of Global Policy and Strategy (OGPS, formerly the Office of International Programs) selected these performance measures in collaboration with ORA to ensure they are in accordance with ORA's existing performance measures.
 In addition, FDA described efforts to track outcomes unrelated to inspection activities, which it noted were inherently difficult to measure.
 Specifically, FDA described the development of focal areas of work, such as drug safety.
 Within each area, the office developed indicators and measures toward long-term goals, and noted that the effort was a collaboration between OGPS and the subject matter experts in the product centers.
 FDA also described its plans to track these measures each year and consider the need for revisions.
 In a June 2023 written response, FDA indicated that OGPS's strategic plan expanded to include several "focal areas" of work: drug safety, food safety, good regulatory practices, and medical devices.
 Within each focal area, the office had identified "desired future states," which are long-term desired goals.
 In October 2023, FDA provided drafts of these focal areas that included proposed measures, which indicated that they still needed to be discussed with the centers to ensure alignment.
 As of February 2024, FDA indicated that this work was continuing.
+In May 2024, FDA indicated in a written response that the final measures are expected to be completed by end of fiscal year 2024.
 While the development of these measures is a positive step, GAO will leave this recommendation open until FDA fully aligns these measures with the centers and finalizes them.

 Food and Drug Administration To help ensure that FDA's foreign offices are able to fully meet their mission of helping to ensure the safety of imported products, as the agency continues to test performance measures and evaluate its OIP strategic workforce plan, the Commissioner of FDA should establish goals to achieve the appropriate staffing level for its foreign offices, which would include separating foreign office vacancies from the OIP-wide vacancy rate, and setting goals by position type.